-If a student falls below the standard required for graduation, he/she may be placed on probation and given the opportunity to improve the quality of work before final dismissal.
+A student who falls below the standard required for graduation, may be placed on probation and given the opportunity to improve the quality of work before final dismissal.
 A student will be placed on probation if the cumulative grade point average falls below 2.00 or the minimum required by a professional school.